How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 Vietnam Wood Exports To The EU

 Importing Vietnamese wood products to the EU is easy.
 There are tax incentives for importing wooden products from Vietnam to the EU.
-In addition, the Vietnamese government teamed up with Finland and the Netherlands on a “Country-Led Initiative (CLI) On Enhancing And Promoting Legal Timber Production And Trade.”
+In addition, the Vietnamese government teamed up with Finland and the Netherlands on a “Country-Led Initiative (CLI) on Enhancing and Promoting Legal Timber Production and Trade.”
 This was based on the UN Forum of Forests framework.
-The Vietnamese MARD, which is in charge of most forests in the country, commissioned the report in light of higher international requirements to verify the legality of wood.
+The Vietnamese Ministry of Agriculture and Rural Development (MARD), which is responsible for managing most forests in the country, commissioned the report in response to increased international requirements to verify the legality of wood.

 Top Furniture Manufacturers In Vietnam: Full List